terencezl/terencezl.github.io/index.md

 _Vice President, Research, 2021 - Present_

-I had previously worked on facial recognition back in 2017, and really wanted to solve two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the face search engine at increasingly large sizes (deca-billion scale and more).
+I had previously worked on facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the face search engine at increasingly large sizes (deca-billion scale and more).
 Clearview was the perfect opportunity for me.
-I ended up solving them in each of the two years I was there.
+I ended up solving them in each of the two years when I was there.

 During this time I got to be the sole person pushing through from data collection, pipelining, cleaning, preprocessing, training & experimentation, model productionization, all the way to indexing for search at a very large scale.
-These encompass almost the entirety of the industrial ML/DL specializations, and the hands-on technical experience and intuition I gained from them was priceless.
+These tasks encompass almost the entirety of the industrial ML/DL specializations.
+The hands-on technical experience and intuition I gained from them were priceless.

 I also carried various projects from research & prototyping to production in accelerated time frames, and obtained very concrete rules to determine progress in a sea of complexity.
 I defined the Technology Process: problem definition & claim, strategizing & planning, solving & characterization, and production implementation stages.
-I made sure to communicate the expectations at each stage.
+I made sure to communicate the expectations and stop gaps at each stage.
 With a few projects completed, I demonstrated that technology leadership could be driven out of a persistent vision.

 Since the algorithm's debut success, I became the trusted expert on the core tech in the leadership team and took on the scientific authority in product marketing and policy & legal messaging.
 I built the Research/ML division, laid out the technological foundation and assembled a team.
 I was very keen on nurturing the team, sharing knowledge, and recording sessions for broader access & history keeping, a practice I picked up during the pandemic remote working environment.
 Recently I came across a book [The Staff Engineer's Path](https://newsletter.pragmaticengineer.com/p/the-staff-engineers-path) (highly recommend!) and found a lot of common themes.

+I encountered a vast lineup of technologies along the way, and became a proficient user in order to get the most out of them.
+They ranged from general SWE products like protobuf & gRPC, RocksDB, Redis Stream, Datadog, to Deep Learning specific ones like MXNet, PyTorch, OpenCV, OpenVINO, ONNX Runtime, ncnn, TensorRT, GPU batching utility service streamer, K-nearest neighbors algorithms.
+I had to take face detectors and embedders apart in pieces and put them back together with different acceleration framework backends to understand how to create the best interfaces.
+I fusioned three tough C++ libraries (and more utility ones) together to arrive at what I needed for things to scale.
+They were incredibly challenging and equally fun.

 * Created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2**.
 * Research & implemented a **deca-billion-scale** face search engine that was **500+** times the throughput of SOTA, leading to true scalability and future cost savings on the level of ten million dollars.
 * Designed massive data pipelines with dense compute saturating hardware resource constraints.
 Perfected efficient parallelized model training using tens of nodes and GPUs.
 * Pushed models to be more lightweight and efficient with distillation training, quantization, pruning & trimming and hardware acceleration.
 Streamlined deployment with model encryption and serving engines.
 * Laid out the company ML/Research foundation and built a team.
-* Worked to get the right science and messaging in marketing and policy campaigns with public letters and engagement to policy officials.
+* Worked to get the right science and messaging in marketing campaigns with public letters and engagement to policy officials.

 -----------------